Yorkton Terriers

 The Yorkton Terriers are a team in the Saskatchewan Junior Hockey League (SJHL) based in Yorkton, Saskatchewan, Canada.
 The team plays their home games in the Westland Insurance Arena, which has a seating capacity of 2,300.
 The Terriers won the 2014 Royal Bank Cup as Junior A Champions of Canada.

 History

+The team joined the SJHL for the 1972–73 season, carrying on the name of a former senior hockey team of the same name that competed in a provincial league called the Saskatchewan Senior Hockey League from 1938 up until 1971.
+During their time as a senior team, the Terriers won league championships in 1968, 1970 and 1971.

+Gerry James, who had played senior hockey in Yorkton before going onto pro careers in both the National Hockey League and the Canadian Football League was hired as the first coach of the junior Terriers.

+The first player to score a goal for the SJHL Terriers was Brian Lauder against the Melville Millionaires, setting the stage for the Highway 10 rivalry that continues between the two clubs today, named for the highway that connects the two communities.

+The SJHL's all-time leading scorer, Darrell Spelay, played for the Terriers between 1979 and 1983, scoring 243 goals in 246 games.

-The team joined the SJHL for the 1972–73 season and won its first league championship in 1983.
+The Terriers won their first Junior "A" league championship in 1983.
 The Terriers have competed in the Junior "A" National Championships on four other: 1991 in Sudbury, Ontario, 1996 in Melfort, Saskatchewan, 1999 as the hosts in Yorkton, 2006 in Brampton, Ontario, and 2014 in Vernon, British Columbia, where the captured their only national championship.

 The team has won the league championship six times in its history: 1983, 1991, 2005, 2006, 2013, and 2014.

+The Terriers made it back to the SJHL championship in 2026 for the first time since their national title, losing in a four game sweep to the Flin Flon Bombers.

 Alternate logo used by the Terriers.